machristie/fmr-mobile/readme.md

 That said, I don't know that there is any harm in letting `autoInitializePage` left set to `true`.
 It will add a dummy page to the DOM but you can ignore it (or remove it).

+# PageView.startListening

+To create new jQuery Mobile pages, extend `PageView` and implement/override `startListening`.
+The way `startListening` should work is that, basically, all of the `listenTo` calls you would have made in `initialize` you would put in `startListening` instead. `startListening` is called by the Router before `$.mobile.changePage` is called on that page. `stopListening` is called on a page when transitioning to another page.